InstallerLegacy/virtualhub-doks/README.md

 But Publii had its own limitations, so I began to search for an alternative.
 This version of VirtualHub is build using [Jekyll](https://jekyllrb.com/).

 Initially VirtualHub was a single website, meant to complement the Legacy Installer website.
 You can still visit the old website here: <https://old.virtualhub.eu.org>.
-Now, VirtualHub is a platform of many different websites complementing wach other and have no relation with Legacy Installer.
+Now, VirtualHub is a platform of many different websites complementing each other and have no relation with Legacy Installer.

 Instead of using Windows to write the tutorial and make the video, I will use different Linux distributions.
 You do not need to worry about it.
 I have created a separate website to help you install a good Linux Distribution for beginners,  [Kubuntu](https://kubuntu.org), and also help you install software required to follow VirtualHub tutorials on it: <https://setup.virtualhub.eu.org>.
 You can keep you Windows installation and dual boot.
 I will use it for all the videos from now on.
 If you want, you can continue using Windows but the steps may need to be modified for you.
-For emulators and other software that do not have a linux version or if the linux version does not work properly, I will use [WINE](https://www.winehq.org/) to run them.
+For emulators and other software that do not have a Linux version or if the Linux version does not work properly, I will use [WINE](https://www.winehq.org/) to run them.

 I am also introducing several other websites which will be available soon:

 - [VirtualHub Blog](https://blog.virtualhub.eu.org) - The story about VirtualHub.
-- [VirtualHub Screenshots](https://screenshots.virtualhub.eu.org] - Screenshots of old Software.
+- [VirtualHub Screenshots](https://screenshots.virtualhub.eu.org) - Screenshots of old Software.
 - [VirtualHub DOSBox-X](https://dosbox-x.virtualhub.eu.org) - Installing old software directly on DOSBox-X.